akvankorlaar/NeuralNetworkBlog/NeuralNetworkBlog.md

-We use the Sigmoid as the activation in our final layer because it forces the output to be in the 0 - 1 range, and so the output can be interpreted as a probability of each class.
-An output close to 0 means our neural network predicted the shrub to be the Hazel Shrub and an output close to 1 means our network predicted the Alder Buckthorn Shrub.
+We use the Sigmoid as the activation in our final layer because it forces the output to be in the 0 - 1 range, and given that we only have 2 output classes, the output can be interpreted as a probability of each class: An output close to 0 means our neural network predicted the shrub to be the Hazel Shrub and an output close to 1 means our network predicted the shrub to be the the Alder Buckthorn Shrub.

-Now that we have our neural network architecture complete, we can do a full example run through our neural network, using some dummy values.
+Now that we have completed our neural network architecture, we can do a full example run through our neural network, using some dummy values.